-For many living in California, the past few months have been a scary and difficult time.
-Earthquakes are the most famous of the natural disasters that afflict California, but this past season’s deadly wildfires and mudslides have taken startling amount of lives and homes.
-Many of our dear friends have been forced to evacuate their houses, not knowing when they would be able to return or what state their home would be in when they arrived back.
+For many living in California, the past few months have been a scary and challenging time.
+Earthquakes are the most famous of the natural disasters that afflict California, but this past season’s deadly wildfires and mudslides have taken a startling amount of lives and homes.
+Many of our dear friends have been forced to evacuate their houses, not knowing when they would be able to return or what state their household would be in when they arrived back.

 “It has always been a part of living in California, being close to nature and all its possibilities.
 Many families are going through the process of rebuilding their homes and their lives now that the fires are out,” said Sarah Barnard, a WELL AP, LEED AP, and interior designer who specializes in health, wellness and sustaining happiness at home.

 Much of California seemed to be fraught with wildfires last year.
 Cities like Santa Barbara and Montecito have been hit especially hard.
 A deadly mudslide rampaged through large areas of northern Los Angeles County and Santa Barbara County early last year, not long after 2017’s deadly wildfire.
 Butte County, near San Francisco, faced the deadliest wildfire in California history, one that covered 153,336 acres, killing 87 and destroying 13,972 homes.

 Losing a home, whether due to a natural disaster like a wildfire or by something more common like black mold, is extremely stressful and emotionally draining.
 It is possible to recover.
 Consider this list of short term and long term goals that can help you rebuild your sanctuary and feel happier and stronger than ever.

 You may face a seemingly endless amount of tedious tasks that feel at odds with your surreal circumstances.
 Take care of things one at a time, as they come up.
 Remember to allow yourself regular mental health breaks from working to restore order.
 Focus first on the most critical tasks:report the incident to your insurance company